2022/01/Logo-Transitions-Logo-Black.png 2022/01/Transitions_Heart_wTrap.png /2022/02/Logo-Transitions-Logo-White.svg

 End of life care is for you or your loved one when curative treatments are no longer available or wanted and the life expectancy of the patient is determined to be six months or less by a practicing physician.
 Often, the patient’s doctor will refer them to Transitions, after which our team will conduct an initial evaluation and begin caring for the patient.
 Although a six months or less diagnosis is required for admission, hospice care does not stop after six months.
 If a patient lives longer than 6 months after admission, end of life care services remain as long as the patient still qualifies and chooses to continue receiving comfort focused care rather than curative treatment.

-If you would like to receive curative treatments while still benefiting from Transitions Care services, we would advise you to visit our palliative or primary care pages for further information.
+If you would like to receive curative treatments while still benefiting from Transitions Care services, we would advise you to visit our palliative care page for further information.

 Guidelines for End of Life Care Evaluation